 Anti-Chinese riots break out in Chico, California.

-The Greenback Labor Party meets in Toledo, Ohio. with delegates from 28 states.
+The Greenback Labor Party, represented by delegates from 28 states, meets in Toledo, Ohio.
 Platforms advocate, among other things, the imposition of limitations on Chinese immigration.

 The California Constitutional Convention calls for the restriction of citizenship for the native-born and foreign-born of Mongolian blood [sic]; it further calls for the prohibition of corporations from employing Chinese laborers.